National-Composites-Centre/CompoST/_sources/Architecture.rst.txt

 	:param size_x: float - length in x axis direction
 	:param size_y: float - length in y axis direction
 	:param area: float

+.. py:function:: CompositeStandar.UnclassifiedDefect(Defect)

+	This class is to be used when the defect you are storing about does not have dedicated class

+	:param title: str - this is to be used to assgin classification to the defect

 .. py:function:: CompositeStandard.DelaminationTolerance(Tolerance)